It's sort of cool to add a class to a component.

 To apply more than one class at a time, you can:

-I cover these, as well as generating class names on the fly, in this in-depth article.
+I cover these in more detail, as well as generating class names on the fly, in this article on dynamic class names.